 Puppies go through a critical period of development between the ages of about 8 and 16 weeks.
 They are more likely to learn to accept and be comfortable with a variety of people and situations if they are introduced to them during this time.
 If you have a new puppy, introduce him to children in a positive way.
 Make sure he meets different children of various ages in a variety of situations.
 The children should be well-behaved around dogs and gentle.
 If your dog has good experiences with kids, he... will associate them with good feelings.

 02 of 10

 Having a well-behaved dog is the first step in ensuring the safety of children in your home.
 Teach your dog basic commands, such as sit and down, and you will be able to teach him how to behave around kids.
-For example, if his first impulse is to jump up to kiss visitors, teaching him to lie down instead will allow you to direct him into more appropriate behavior.
+For example, if his first impulse is to jump up to kiss visitors, teaching him to lie down instead will allow you to direct him to more appropriate behavior.

 03 of 10

 Even the most well-behaved child sometimes can't keep himself from throwing his arms around a dog's neck or tugging on a dog's tail.
 Prepare your dog for this kind of attention before he runs into a child.
 Give him lots of praise and maybe even a few treats while you gently pull his tail, hold his paws, hug him, and check out his ears.
 If your dog exhibits fear or anxiety at this gentle prodding, then it may be best to keep the kids at a distance.

 04 of 10

 You may not mind your dog jumping up on you to say hello, but not every visitor to your home will feel the same way.
 It can be especially dangerous when your visitor is a young child who can be injured if your dog knocks her over.